Registered Retirement Savings Plans (RRSPs) are one of the main investment accounts Canadians use to save for retirement.

 Yes, you could be taxed twice on RRSP withdrawals.
 A withholding tax is charged immediately, and you may also owe taxes when you file your tax return at tax time if your marginal tax rate exceeds the withholding tax you have already paid.

-You can make withdrawals from your RRSP at any age and before you turn 65.
+You can withdraw from your RRSP at any age and before you turn 65.